SummaryRead the full fact sheet

 The main types of eating disorder include:

-- bulimia nervosa – periods of binge eating (often in secret), followed by attempts to compensate by excessively exercising, vomiting, or periods of strict dieting.
+- – periods of binge eating (often in secret), followed by attempts to compensate by excessively exercising, vomiting, or periods of strict dieting.
 Binge eating is often accompanied by feelings of shame and being 'out of control'

 Risk factors for eating disorders